Rashes in babies and children

 - a raised rash or spots

 The spots may look red.
-They are more difficult to see on dark skin, but you should be able to feel them.
+They are more difficult to see on brown or black skin, but you should be able to feel them.

-The scabies rash usually spreads across the whole body, apart from the head.
+The scabies rash usually spreads across the whole body, apart from the head and neck.
+It often affects skin between the fingers, around the wrists, under the arms, and around the waist, groin and bottom.

 A pharmacist can help with scabies